costastf/pylaServer/README.md

 pylaServer
 ==========

-python based virtual printer used with pyla.py for submiting jobs to a hylafax server by printing in a printer directly
+python based virtual printer used with pyla.py for submiting jobs to a hylafax server by printing to a printer directly

 (Based on a perl solution from http://archives.seul.org/pyla/list/Nov-2003/msg00008.html)